MAST Tutorial

 First, we'll look at the npc_spawn() function.
 This can be used to spawn any npc, be it an enemy, a friendly, or a neutral.

-npc_spawn takes several arguments:
+npc_spawn takes these arguments:

 npc_spawn() is great for spawning a single ship, especially if it has a particular name and art, or a particular purpose in your story.
 But if you want to spawn, say, a generic Kralien fleet, it would be a hassle to spawn each ship using npc_spawn().